Research Ambassador Program

 Northwest Association for Biomedical Research (NWABR) is launching a new Research Ambassador Program to accomplish the goal of leveraging the translational research community to dramatically expand our collective outreach to take the message about research and its importance to every household in the Northwest.

-Research Ambassadors share their work with members of the public, either live or by video chat.
+Research Ambassadors share their work with members of the public by video chat.
+When the pandemic is down to a whimper, we will also offer LIVE engagement.
 Ambassadors engage others about their everyday work, the personal and professional reasons they work in the field and tell stories about the same.

 The time commitment is really up to the individual Ambassador, but we expect a minimum of two engagements per calendar year.